 Northhaven Resources created a video webinar explaining the property and the survey.
 You can view by clicking this link.

 Exploration Plans for 2019

-In addition to the proposed summer drill program, further prospecting, mapping and sampling on locations identified within the four target zones shown above will allow the Company to expand the drill program to the many other highly prospective areas on the property.
-These areas were identified by previous operators and were also very apparent in the 2018 exploration program.
+In addition, further prospecting, mapping and sampling on the many other locations identified within the four target zones shown above will allow the Company to expand the drill program.
+These areas were identified by previous operators and were also very apparent in previous prospecting programs.

 With the Company’s acquisition of the drill ready Regal Property, 2019 is expected to be a very exciting year.
 Exploration plans are well defined and with so much past exploration on the property, drill results are expected to be very promising.
 Management has combined industry experience of over 50 years and are focused on developing and acquiring quality properties.
 The Company is tightly held by supportive, long-term investors that understand and have experience in the industry.
 Affinity Metals Corp. truly has all the important elements in place to provide a select number of future investors with a unique opportunity to add considerable value to their investment portfolio.